GC2407CIZV/Learn-SQL-Basics-for-Data-Science/SQL for Data Science Capstone Project/README.md

 ### 5.1 General Trends

-*(Include general findings about gender representation, age and medals, demographics, and BMI and success as before.
-Be specific and use clear language.
-For example:)*

 * **Gender Representation:**  Female participation has significantly increased over time, although disparities still exist in certain sports.
 * **Age and Medals:**  Athletes in their early to mid-20s tend to win the most medals.
 * **Demographics:**  Average athlete height and weight have increased over the decades, likely due to improvements in nutrition and training.